 PLATELET FUNCTION IN HEMOSTASIS

 Abnormalities of platelet function manifest themselves primarily as excessive hemorrhage at mucocutaneous sites, with ecchymoses, petechiae, epistaxis, gingival hemorrhage, and menorrhagia being most common.
-Mild platelet function abnormalities will not cause spontaneous bleeding but may cause ...
+Mild platelet function abnormalities will not cause spontaneous bleeding but ...